Markets and Market Development

 Canfor and Canfor Pulp both work hard to gain a better understanding of our customers in markets around the globe.
 By understanding our customers’ needs, we contribute to their success.

-Additionally, Canfor Pulp technical services, innovation and sustainability staff contact customers directly through TEMAP, our technical marketing program.
-We use these customer interactions, presentations and seminars to learn more about customer needs so we can serve them better.
+Canfor Pulp technical services, innovation and sustainability staff contact customers directly through TEMAP, our technical marketing program.
+We use customer interactions, presentations and seminars to learn more about customer needs so we can serve them better.